Chart Color Schemes

 Educational outcomes in Churchill fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area faces educational challenges, with university qualification rates at 14.7%, significantly lower than the VIC average of 33.4%.
-Bachelor degrees are most common at 9.7%, followed by postgraduate qualifications (2.8%) and graduate diplomas (2.2%).
-Vocational credentials are prominent, with 41.6% of residents aged 15+ holding them - advanced diplomas at 10.0% and certificates at 31.6%.
+The area's university qualification rate is 14.7%, significantly lower than Victoria's average of 33.4%.
+Bachelor degrees are the most common at 9.7%, followed by postgraduate qualifications (2.8%) and graduate diplomas (2.2%).
+Vocational credentials are prevalent, with 41.6% of residents aged 15+ holding them, including advanced diplomas (10.0%) and certificates (31.6%).
 Educational participation is high, with 30.2% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education